|Light Rail Transit Association

 Light Rail for better public transport

-The mostly ground level, 6.3 kilometre line to Droylsden leaves Piccadilly Undercroft station via the former reversing sidings which have become passenger lines.
+The mostly ground level line to Ashton leaves Piccadilly Undercroft station via the former reversing sidings which have become passenger lines.
 It then crosses Sheffield Street near its junction with Baird Street.
 There is a reversing siding between inbound and outbound lines.

 A short length of Portugal Street East, near its former junction with Baird Street, was closed to road traffic; a track level pedestrian crossing has been provided.
 The adjoining building was modified as part of the advance works, allowing the route and two footpaths to continue towards north–western side of Longacre Street.